 Diamondback moth (Plutella xylostella).

-These caterpillars are smaller, light green, appear more segmented and more pointed in shape.
+The adult moths are tiny (<1/2 inch), light brown, and rest with their wings folded together like a tent.
+Adults are weak fliers, but populations are known to disperse long distances on wind and annually reinvade areas well into Canada.
+Eggs are laid singly or in small clusters.
+The caterpillars are smaller, light green, appear more segmented and more pointed in shape.
 When disturbed they wiggle vigorously and may drop off the plant on a string of silk.
 Feeding causes small, round holes and tends to be spread across the foliage and not necessarily concentrated in the head.
-The adult moths are tiny (<1/2 inch), light brown, and rest with their wings folded together like a tent.
 They overwinter in crop residue, but may also enter the region by migrating from southern states.
 For more information on the diamondback moth, click here.

 Cabbage looper (Trichoplusia ni)